iyzhang/misogyny/README.md

 them anything.
 However, since so many men *only* interact with women in this way, perhaps it isn't surprising that they mistake me for one of these roles.
-In our society, men are generally not friends with women (unless they have been friend-zoned and worthy of pity), so the only models that men have for how to interact with women come from experiences with their mothers, wives and daughters.
+In our society, men are generally not friends with women (unless they have been friend-zoned and are worthy of pity), so the only models that men have for how to interact with women come from experiences with their mothers, wives and daughters.

 Of course, the most pernicious form of these feelings is sexual